 Management and Disposition

 Although rapid HIV testing has become feasible in most emergency department (ED) settings, the diagnosis of acute infection cannot rely solely on rapid antibody-based tests.
 If the possibility of acute seroconversion is entertained, then a discussion should take place with the patient regarding level of risk behavior.
 If acute HIV is suspected, HIV-1 ribonucleic acid (RNA) quantitative polymerase chain reaction (PCR) is the appropriate diagnostic test.
 Patients who are acutely seroconverting should have extremely high levels of HIV RNA.
 Importantly, a negative HIV antibody test does not rule out HIV infection in these cases.
 During the “window period” of acute HIV infection, antibodies against the HIV virus have not yet formed and may not be detected for 8 to 10 weeks.
 If acute HIV is suspected or confirmed, patients should be educated about disease transmission and referred for prompt follow-up and further outpatient testing and evaluation.

 Maintain a high degree of clinical suspicion for acute primary HIV infection, especially when sexually active patients or patients who use intravenous drugs present with mononucleosis-like symptoms, unexplained rash, mucocutaneous ulcers, lymphadenopathy, or aseptic meningitis.

-Obtain an HIV RNA quantitative PCR (and not just an HIV ...
+Obtain an HIV RNA quantitative PCR (and not ...